Creating a last will and testament in Florida

 Do I need a lawyer to create a will in Florida?

 No, you do not need a lawyer to create a will.
-However, working with an attorney ensures that your will meets all state requirements and accurately reflects your wishes, reducing the risk of it being contested.
+However, working with an attorney ensures that your will meets all state requirements and accurately reflects your wishes.

 What makes a will valid in Florida?